junjiemars/c/src/memory/memory.md

 ### Basic Types

 * Character: The ASCII code defines 128 characters and a mapping of those characters onto the numbers 0..127.
 The letter 'A' is assigned 65 in the ASCII table.
 Expressed in binary, that's 2^6 + 2^0 (64 + 1).
-All standard ASCII characters have zero in the uppermost bit (the *most significant* bit) sincethey only span the range 0..127.
+All standard ASCII characters have zero in the uppermost bit (the *most significant* bit) since they only span the range 0..127.

 * Short Integer: 2 bytes or 16 bits.
 16 bits provide 2^16 = 65536 patterns.
-This number is known as **64k**, where 1 **k** of something is 2^10 = 1024.
+This number is known as **64k**, where **1k** of something is 2^10 = 1024.
 For non-negative numbers these patterns map to the numbers 0..65535.
+Systems that are _big-endian_ store the most-significant byte at the lower address.
+A _litter-endian_ (Intel x86) system arranges the bytes in the opposite order.
+This means when exchanging data through files or over a network between different endian machines, there is often a substantial amount of **byte-swapping** required to rearrange the data.

+* Long Integer: 4 bytes or 32 bits.
+32 bits provide 2^32 = 4294967296
+patterns.
+4 bytes is the contemporary default size for an integer.
+Also known as a **word**.

+* Floating Point: 4,8, or 16 bytes.
+Almost all computers use the standard IEEE representation for floating point numbers that is a system much more complex than the scheme for integers.
+The important thing to note is that the bit pattern for the floating point number 1.0 is not the same as the pattern for integer 1.

 ## Allocation